bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Vendor Prefixing the Keyframe Rule</h4>

-The @keyframes rule must be vendor prefixed, just like all of the other transition and animation properties.
-The vendor prefixes for the @keyframes rule look like the following:
+<p>The @keyframes rule must be vendor prefixed, just like all of the
+other transition and animation properties.
+The vendor prefixes for the @keyframes rule look like the following:</p>

 <ul>
   <li>@-moz-keyframes</li>